 The back-and-forth about CA’s ballot initiative process in the comments section of my previous post notwithstanding, I’m assuming a good deal of our readers are happy about the 1996 passage of Prop 215, which legalized the use of marijuana for medical purposes.
 Twelve other states have similar laws.
 In my view, it’s a backdoor way to begin decriminalizing pot, which has been long overdue.

 Other countries have made marijuana legal and have not become unhinged as a result– although I will concede the point that, as a nation, the US seems pretty unhinged already, even when it’s stone-cold sober.
 Maybe a little pot now and then would take the edge off of the likes of hedge fund managers and financial analysts, mellow them out a bit and make them realize there’s more to life than making money.
 I’m not holding my breath, but I will be inhaling.
 (Groovy LA pot map after the clickoris.)
-Read the rest of this entry →
+Continue reading Medical pot dispensaries off the hook→

 As I eagerly await for my firm to finally stop threatening us and lay off whomever it is going to lay off (yay, capitalism!), I’m seeing so many others being “let go,” “asked to leave,” “[insert business-friendly euphemism for ‘You produce less than your cost’ here].”
 With Forbes’s national layoff tracker looking like a twisted version of the Battlestar Galactica survivor count and the mainstream media’s frustratingly skewed coverage of the recession, I thought it would be interestingly sad to visualize unemployment rates close to home.
 Using the California Employment Development Department’s statistics for LA County-area unemployment rates in January 2009, I did my best to geomap the relevant data with ZeeMap’s awesome mapping service.
 The green markers represent cities where the unemployment rate is less than 5%; the yellow represent rates of 5-10%; the red represents 11-15%; and the grey represents cities with the most depressing statistic: greater than 15% of its population unemployed.
 Clicking on any marker in the legend removes that particular data set from the map.